rossipaolo/vscode-dftemplate/README.md

 ### Tables

 Quest data tables are read from local installation of Daggerfall Unity to provide completion suggestions and diagnostics features.
-If the workspace root path is not is not a standard subfolder of _StreamingAssets_, the absolute or relative path to _StreamingAssets/Tables_ must be set with **dftemplate.tablesPath**.
+If the workspace root path is not is not a subfolder of _StreamingAssets_, the absolute or relative path to _StreamingAssets/Tables_ must be set with **dftemplate.tablesPath**.

 ### Modules